stephenxs/SONiC/doc/qos/new-headroom-calculation.md

 __Figure 1: Port Speed Updated__

-#### On Port Cable length updated
+#### Port Cable length updated

 1. Check whether the cable length is legal.
     - If yes, push the length into the internal map.
     - If no, ignore.
 Error message should be logged.
-2. After a port's cable length updated, update its BUFFER_PG according to its speed and cable length.
+2. After a port's cable length updated, update its `BUFFER_PG` according to its speed and cable length.

 ![Flow](headroom-calculation-images/cable-length-update.png "Figure 1: Cable Length Updated")